-Student Organization Funding Guidelines:
+Student Organization Funding Guidelines

-- 1. Organizations can become recognized student organizations by completing the annual recognition packet, attending the All Club and Organization and/or the All Greek Meeting, and participating in the Fall Organization Fair. - 2.
-All recognized student organizations are eligible to receive funding.
-Organizations who are not recognized through the Office of Student Engagement and Leadership will not receive funding from SGA/OSEL. - 3.
-No organization shall be funded if it discriminates on the basis of race, sex, creed, religion, physical disability, sexual orientation and/or national origin. - 4.
-Organizations may not request funding for any activity that does not comply with Upper Iowa University policies and procedures, Code of Student Conduct, Student Organizations policies and procedures, and/or federal and state laws. - 5.
-Before any money is released, the request for funds (i.e. check request, purchase orders) must be approved by the organization's president and advisor, as well as the Coordinator of Student Engagement (in that order).
-The UIU Business Office will not process any request for funds from a student organization account without the Coordinator of Student Engagement signature. - 6.
+- 1. All recognized student organizations are eligible to receive funding.
+Organizations who are not recognized through the Office of Student Activities will not receive funding from SGA and OSA. - 2.
+No organization shall be funded if it discriminates on the basis of race, sex, creed, religion, physical disability, sexual orientation and/or national origin. - 3.
+Organizations may not request funding for any activity that does not comply with Upper Iowa University policies and procedures, Student Code of Conduct, Student Organizations policies and procedures, and/or federal and state laws. - 4.
+A request for funds (i.e. check request, purchase orders) must be approved by the organization's president and advisor, as well as the Director of Student Engagement and Leadership (in that order) before receiving funds.
+The UIU Business Office will not process any request for funds from a student organization account without the Director of Student Engagement and Leadership's signature. - 5.
 Generated Income If an organization is allocated money from Clubs and Organizations, all generated income by the organization shall be considered activity fund money.
 Generated Income must be deposited within the organization's university account.
-A copy of the deposit slip must be sent to the Office of Student Engagement and Leadership and included in the organization's financial records.
-The Coordinator of Student Engagement is also able to deposit funds for organizations.
+A copy of the deposit slip must be sent to the Office of Student Activities and included in the organization's financial records.
+The Director of Student Engagement and Leadership is also able to deposit funds for organizations.